Crambeary/wellness_reflection/README.md

         - "Leafs" are the only components that should be rendered on the client
     - [ ] Wrap components that fetch data in a Suspense component
 - [ ] Add a date picker calendar launched from the date header
+    - [ ] set up a event listener that connects to the router that shows the model when attempting to change route when diverged
 - [ ] Optimize fonts Next.js method
     - [ ] Remove the Google Fonts CDN
     - [ ] Use the next/font Google Fonts method